awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

     - Argument: ``--node-feat-name "ntype0:feat0 ntype1:featA"``
     - Default value: If not provided, there will be no node features used by GraphStorm even graphs have node features attached.

     ..
-Note::: Characters `:` and white space are not allowed to be used in node feature names.
+Note:: Characters `:` and white space are not allowed to be used in node feature names.
 And in Yaml format, need to put each node's feature in a separated line that starts with a hyphon.

 - **num_layers**: Number of GNN layers.
 Must be an integer larger than 0 if given.
 By default, it is set to 0, which means no GNN layers.